Gervasio Bitossi: Biography

 After his return to Italy, he retained command of the Littorio Division, which on the following 28 October was transformed into the third armored division of the Italian Army.
-After Italy’s entrance into World War II, the division participated in the brief offensive against France and was then stationed in northern Italy until 11 April 1941, when it participated in the invasion of Yugoslavia, occupying Karlovac, Sibenik, Knin, Mostar and Trebinje, for which he was later awarded the Military Order of Savoy.
+After Italy’s entrance into World War II, the division participated in the brief offensive against France and was then stationed in northern Italy until 11 April 1941, when it participated in the invasion of Yugoslavia, occupying Karlovac, Šibenik, Knin, Mostar and Trebinje, for which he was later awarded the Military Order of Savoy.

 After the end of the invasion, the Division was transferred to Pordenone, where Bitossi supervised its transformation into an armored division equipped entirely with medium tanks (suitable for use in North Africa), replacing the 33rd Tank Regiment (equipped with L3/35 tankettes) with the 133rd Regiment, consisting of three M13/40 tank battalions.
 On 22 January 1942 he was sent to Libya with his division, participating in the Axis advance into Egypt and the subsequent fighting near El Alamein (with an interruption between 8 July and 20 September, when he was attached to Delease).
 After the destruction of his division in the second battle of El Alamein, on 4 November 1942, Bitossi became interim commander of the XX Corps in Tunisia, until his repatriation on 1 March 1943.

 In April he wrote Frammenti di una esperienza decennale di guerra motorizzata 1933-1943 ("Fragments of a decennial experience of motorized war 1933-1943"), an important report addressed to crown prince Umberto and Generals Ambrosio, Roatta, Sartoris, Cadorna and Sorice, to report on the conditions in which his division had operated in the North African campaign.

-After a long convalescence due to an illness he had contracted for cause of service, on 3 September 1943 he was promoted to Lieutenant General and on 5 September he assumed command of the II Corps in Siena, just before the proclamation of the Armistice of Cassibile.
+After a long convalescence due to an illness he had contracted for cause of service, on 3 September 1943 he was promoted to lieutenant general and on 5 September he assumed command of the II Corps in Siena, just before the proclamation of the Armistice of Cassibile.
 On 19 September he was captured by the Germans in Vicenza and interned in Oflag 64/Z in Schokken till May 1945.

-In June 1946 he retired from the Army, refusing to swear allegiance to the Italian Republic.
+In June 1946 he retired from the army, refusing to swear allegiance to the Italian Republic.
 He died in Rome in 1951.